 - IGA cards are valid at the Lake Bluff Library only and may not be registered at other libraries for reciprocal privileges.

-- Cardholders and their parents or legal guardians are responsible for the payment of all fines and fees accrued on the account.
+- Cardholders and their parents or legal guardians are responsible for the payment of any fees associated with the account.

 Need more information or have other questions?
 Take a look at the IGA card section on our FAQ page, or contact us.

 What You'll Need